Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 Pet Safety

 The Aglaonema Siam Aurora, like other plants in the Aracae family, is considered to be toxic to pets.
 I always check out the ASPCA website for my info on this subject and see in what way the plant is toxic.
-Even though the site says Chinese Evergreen, it applies to all of them.
+Even though the site says Chinese Evergreen, it applies to all aglaonemas.

-Most Houseplants Are Toxic To Pets in some way and I share my thoughts on this topic.
+Most Houseplants Are Toxic to Pets in some way and I share my thoughts on this topic.

 I’ve heard that it’s good to remove the flowers because they zap energy from the plant.
 I leave them on and haven’t found that to be true.
 I cut them off (down to the base) when the spathe and spadix are both dead.
 Maybe I’m missing something but I like to look at them!